aazahrou/aspirethemes.github.io/_docs/aspire-ghost.md

 #### Old Ghost Versions

 - To generate a new Instagram feed for your account, please visit [Instansive](http://instansive.com/).
 - Customize the widget based on a username or hashtag, then you will get a code for the widget, open `partials/sidebar/widget-instagram.hbs` file and paste the code.

 ---

 ### Posts Per Page

-With Ghost 1.0, the ["Posts per page"](https://themes.ghost.org/docs/packagejson#section--config-posts_per_page-) setting is now part of the theme.
+With Ghost 1.0, the [Posts per page](https://themes.ghost.org/docs/packagejson#section--config-posts_per_page-) setting is now part of the theme.
 The config purpose is to control how many posts to show per page from the `package.json` file like this:

 ```js
 "config": {